Circa Resort & Casino: Gaming

 Circa includes a two-story casino, measuring 8002 sqft, with 1,350 slot machines and 49 table games.

 Circa will heavily focus on sports betting.
 Its three-story, stadium-style sportsbook was planned as the biggest in Las Vegas and is a prime aspect of the resort, unlike other newer resorts in Las Vegas that place less emphasis on sportsbooks.
 The book is operated by Circa Sports, and is the company's flagship location, with seating for 1,000 people.
 It includes a three-story, high-definition 78 megapixel television screen, built at a cost of approximately $20 million.
 Up to 10 people are required to operate the screen.
 Derek Stevens said that the sportsbook would be the largest in the world, beating out the 30000 sqft SuperBook at the Westgate Las Vegas.

 Stevens' vision for the sportsbook was inspired by his initial visits to the books at Caesars Palace and the Hilton (now the Westgate), both of which he considered impressive.
-The sportsbook also includes a broadcasting studio for the Vegas Stats & Information Network, and Circa is expected to become the center of sports wagering in downtown Las Vegas.
-The resort will build upon Circa Sports' reputation for allowing sharp bettors.
+The sportsbook includes a broadcasting studio for the Vegas Stats & Information Network (VSiN).
+Circa set out to become a center of sports wagering in downtown Las Vegas and keep building upon Circa Sports' reputation for allowing sharp bettors.

+Circa Sports has shaped its reputation in the sports betting world through high-stakes NFL-centered contests.
+The Circa Sports Million pro football contest began in 2019.
+At that time, Circa Sports was found in the Golden Gate Casino and the D Hotel.
+In 2021, Circa Sports launched the Circa Survivor contest with a $1000 entry fee, a $6 million guaranteed payout, and no rake.
+By this time Circa Sports had a home in the new Circa Resort & Casino.
+In 2025, Circa Sports launched Circa Grandissimo, similar in format to Circa Survivor but with $100000 entry fee.
+All three of these contests are still going as of 2026 and draw players from across the country.